homebridge/verified/README.md

 This project may impact the download stats for plugins provided by the NPM registry.

-As such download stats are available via the [download-statistics.json](https://github.com/homebridge/plugin-repo/releases/download/v1/download-statistics.json) file.
+As such download stats are available via the [download-statistics.json](https://github.com/homebridge/plugins/releases/download/v1.0.0/download-statistics.json) file.
 This file contains the total downloads from this repo for each verified plugin, as well as the download count for each version (including old versions that have been purged).

-The `download-statistics.json` file is updated every 30 minutes.
+The `download-statistics.json` file is updated every 24 hours.

 If you are accessing the file programmatically, you will need add a `nonce` query string to the URL to prevent it being redirected to an older (deleted) version of the file.
 E.g. `/download-statistics.json?nonce=1657193776`.